aopy/ctao-data-explorer/README.md

 # CTAO Data Access and Analysis Portal

-This project is a web application designed to access, visualize, and analyze data from the **Cherenkov Telescope Array Observatory (CTAO)** project.
-The application consists of a frontend built with **React** and a backend powered by **FastAPI**.
-Users can perform searches on CTAO data, select results, and visualize them with different methods, including on an interactive sky map using **Aladin Lite**.
+This project is a web application for accessing, visualizing, and analyzing data from the **Cherenkov Telescope Array Observatory (CTAO)**.
+It features a **React**-based frontend and a **FastAPI**-powered backend.
+Users can perform data searches, select relevant results, and explore visualizations through various methods, including an interactive sky map powered by **Aladin Lite**.

 ## Table of Contents